use-ink/ink-playground/README.md

 #### The crate `backend`

 This is the main crate of the web server which serves the frontend app.
-It is based on the [Actix Web](https://actix?) framework.
-It serves the directory of the compiled playground app which is located in the `??` folder.
+It is based on the [Actix Web](https://actix.rs/) framework.
+It serves the directory of the compiled playground app which is located in the `/packages/playground/dist` folder after executing `make build` (which involves the compilation of the produciton bundle of the Frontend app).

 #### The crate `change_json`

-The IDE of the frontend app contains a WebAssembly version of [Rust Analyzer](https://??rust-analyzer).
+The IDE of the frontend app contains a WebAssembly version of [Rust Analyzer](https://rust-analyzer.github.io/).
 We need to provide Rust Analyzer the source code and crate graph of the analyzed smart contract.
 Usually, Rust Analyzer will scan the file system, load the dependeny data of a rust project into an object, the `change` object and will send this object to its db.
 Since we can not access the file system in browser based wasm, we had to find another approach.
 For this we (de-)serialize the `change` object which is encoding the data.
 This crate contains the methods/traits to (de-)serialize the `change` object.

 #### The crate `contract`